TUTORIAL: Manage XSCHEM design / symbol libraries

 - first approach: define a XSCHEM_LIBRARY_PATH that is a list of paths to last level directories containing .sym /.sch files

-- second approach: define a XSCHEM_LIBRARY_PATH that is a list of paths one level above the directories containing .sym/.sch files
+- second approach: define a XSCHEM_LIBRARY_PATH that is a list of paths one or more levels above the directories containing .sym/.sch files

 In the second approach the 'npn.sym' will be saved as 'devices/npn.sym' (assuming devices/ is the directory containing this symbol) .
 This is because the XSCHEM_LIBRARY_PATH is pointing to something like /some/path/xschem_library/ and xschem_library/ contains devices/ (names are just given as examples, any dir name is allowed for xschem_library/ and devices/)